somsakc/389DS-exporter/README.md

 usage: 389DS-exporter [<flags>]

 Flags:
   -h, --help                  Show context-sensitive help (also try --help-long and --help-man).
       --web.listen-address=":9313"
                               Address to listen on for web interface and telemetry.
       --web.telemetry-path="/metrics"
                               Path under which to expose metrics.
       --ldap.ServerFQDN="localhost"
                               FQDN of the target LDAP server
-      --ldap.ServerPort=389  Port to connect on LDAP server --version              Show application version.
+      --ldap.ServerPort=389   Port to connect on LDAP server --ldap.ServerBindDN=""  Bind DN to connect on LDAP server --ldap.ServerBindPW=""  Bind password to connect on LDAP server --version               Show application version.

 ```